cyberbotics/webots/docs/guide/object-factory.md

 ### EmergencyButton

-An emergency button with an optional positoon sensor.
+An emergency button with an optional position sensor.

 %figure